 Note: If you would like to check the status of your EIDL application, contact the SBA Customer Service Center at 1-800-659-2955 (TTY: 1-800-877-8339 or by e-mail at firstname.lastname@example.org.
 You may also contact the SBA San Antonio District Office for assistance.
 EIDL Advances will be direct-deposited upon approval without prior notification.

-Agricultural businesses with 500 or fewer employees are now eligible as a result of new authority granted by Congress in response to the COVID-19 pandemic.
+The new eligibility for agricultural businesses with 500 or fewer employees is made possible as a result of additional authority and funding appropriated by Congress in response to the COVID-19 pandemic.

 Agricultural businesses includes those businesses engaged in the production of food and fiber, ranching, and raising of livestock, aquaculture, and all other farming and agricultural related industries (as defined by section 18(b) of the Small Business Act (15 U.S.C.
 647(b)).

-Eligible small businesses and agricultural businesses may apply for the Loan Advance here.
+Qualified small businesses, including agricultural businesses, and non-profit organizations may apply for the Economic Injury Disaster Loan (EIDL) here.